eerieA/token-meter/README.md

 RUST_LOG=debug npm run dev
 ```

-Or run the Rust binary directly with RUST_LOG set.

-On Ubuntu and such, if use a terminal that is related to snap, dev run commands like `npm run dev` might encounter some lib paths issue.
-In such cases, try running in a clean system terminal.
+If you run into environment issues on Linux (snap-related terminals, etc.), try running in a clean system terminal.

 ## Limitations & Future work

-- No multi-provider UI (the code is structured to add other providers)
+- No multi-provider UI yet (the code is structured to add other providers easily)
+- UI/UX polishing, unit tests, packaging improvements and more robust config handling are future tasks